WDRC (AM): History

 WDRC's first license, with the sequentially assigned call letters WPAJ, was granted on December 2, 1922.
 The station was initially licensed to Franklin M. Doolittle's Doolittle Radio Company in New Haven, and signed on for its debut broadcast on December 10, 1922.
 Although not the first commercially licensed broadcasting station in the state of Connecticut, WDRC is the state's oldest surviving one.
 (Note: Preceding WPAJ's December 2, 1922, licensing were stations WCJ in New Haven (licensed September 29, 1921), WAAQ in Greenwich (April 13, 1922), WDAK in Hartford (May 22, 1922), WGAH in New Haven (June 22, 1922) and WKAX in Bridgeport (August 1922).
 However, all these stations were eventually shut down.)

 WPAJ was originally assigned to broadcast on the standard "entertainment wavelength" at the time of 360 meters (833 kHz).
 In mid-1923 the station was reassigned to 1120 kHz.
 In 1925 the station's call letters were changed to WDRC, standing for the Doolittle Radio Company.

 In 1924 Doolittle was issued U.S. patent 1,513,973 for the use of dual radio transmissions to create stereo reception.
 That year, and for a period lasting about a year, Doolittle used WPAJ to conduct the first experiments with stereo (then commonly called "binaural") radio broadcasts.
-The station was authorized to start operating a second transmitter on 1320 kHz, in addition to its standard frequency of 1120 kHz, and left and right audio channels were distributed to the two transmitters by use of dual microphones, placed about 7 inches (18 cm) apart in order to mimic the distance between a person's ears.
+The station was authorized to start operating a second transmitter on 1320 kHz, in addition to its standard frequency of 1120 kHz, and left and right audio channels were distributed to the two transmitters by use of dual microphones, placed about 7 inches (18 cm) apart to mimic the distance between a person's ears.
 Doolittle ended the experiments primarily because a lack of available frequencies meant that it was not practical for one station to occupy two frequencies on the congested AM band.
 It was also cumbersome and expensive for listeners to operate two radio receivers.
 Dual-transmission stereo experiments were briefly revived in 1952, after WDRC acquired an FM sister station, WDRC-FM, that could act as the second transmitter.

 In mid-1927 WDRC was briefly assigned to 1090 kHz, on a timesharing basis with the Connecticut State College station in Storrs, WCAC, although WDRC was soon moved to 1060 kHz, which eliminated the need to timeshare.
 However, on November 11, 1928, as part of a major reallocation enacted by the Federal Radio Commission's General Order 40, WDRC was reassigned to 1330 kHz, again on a timesharing basis with WCAC.
 A short time after that WCAC moved to a new frequency, restoring WDRC's unlimited hours.